greg-raven/Department-21/_posts/2017-04-20-men-at-work-and-at-play.md

 ![cliff-cycling](/assets/2017/2017-04-cliff-cycling.jpg)

-What’s the one part of your body you’d trust to a galloping giant?
+What's the one part of your body you'd trust to a galloping giant?

 ![horse-jumping](/assets/2017/2017-04-horse-jumping.jpg)

-Oh yeah, like that’s gonna help?
+Oh yeah, like that's gonna help?

 ![not-a-toy](/assets/2017/2017-04-not-a-toy.jpg)

-Can’t find your helmet?
+Can't find your helmet?
 No problem — use a bucket.

 ![buckethead](/assets/2017/2017-04-buckethead.jpg)